 Pick your favorite (and serve the well done bits to the kids) and serve it up alongside some roasted vegetables and macaroni and cheese for a great barbecue dinner.

 And there you have it.
-With this recipe, you should be able to smoke a beef tri-tip like a pro in no time, avoiding some of the common pitfalls newcomers make to this sumptuous cut of meat.
+With this recipe, you should be able to smoke a beef tri-tip like a pro in no time, avoiding some of the common pitfalls newcomers make to this sumptuous cut of beef.
 Get your friends and family together for a barbecue and show them what you've got when it comes to meat smoking.

 Did you like this recipe?
 Any other questions you might have about smoking tri-tip beef?
 What about some tips of your own?
 Leave a comment down below and remember to share this article with a friend, especially one who might need some help.